Sous Vide French Fries

 - Fry for a minute at 190C.

 French fries.
-This humble side may be among the easiest to prepare. . . if you'll do fine with mediocre to average results, that is.
+This humble side may be among the easiest to prepare. . . if you’re content with mediocre to average results, that is.
+This sous vide French fries recipe takes it to the next level.
+They can then be enjoyed on their own or as part of something more complex, like chili cheese fries.

 It all begins with selecting the perfect variety of potatoes.
 You'll want something that has a lower moisture content like Russets or Burbanks.
 The high moisture content of other varieties will keep your fries from crisping up optimally however you try.